 Information about working in or operating early childhood education services including outside school hours care.
-Plus, information for parents and carers on the importance of early childhood education, choosing a service and transition to school.
+Plus, information for parents including how to choose a service and supporting your child for their transition to school.

 Information about NSW public education, including the school finder, high school enrolment, school safety, selective schools and opportunity classes.

 NSW Department of Education's information on curriculum taught in NSW schools, Aboriginal education and communities & personalised support.

 The Wellbeing Framework supports schools to create learning environments that enable students to be healthy, happy, engaged and successful.

 Information for parents and carers including learning and wellbeing resources, advice, study skills, a quick guide glossary, homework help, tools for learning remotely, support for additional needs and more.

 The NSW Department of Education is committed to employing the best and brightest teachers who can teach and make a difference in NSW public schools.